 Steel cans can be recycled curbside.
 Otherwise, take your steel scraps to the local scrap metal yard for recycling.

-How to Recycle Stoves & Ovens
+Stoves & Ovens

-How to Recycle Stuffed Animals
+Stuffed Animals

 Goodwill, The Salvation Army, pet shelters, and TerraCycle’s program all accept stuffed animals.
 Of course, gifting them to children, you know, is always an option.
 Certain stuffed animals, like limited edition Beanie Babies, can be sold online as collectors’ items.

-How to Recycle Tech Gadgets
+Tech Gadgets

-Best Buy accepts most all tech gadgets, from radios to iPods.
+Best Buy accepts almost all tech gadgets, from radios to iPods.
 Goodwill accepts working televisions and media items as well.

-How to Recycle Tools (for toolkit or yard/garden equipment)
+Tools (for toolkit or yard/garden equipment)

 You can either repurpose the whole umbrella as decoration or dismantle it and recycle its parts.
 Put #1 and #2 plastics in curbside recycling.
 Donate spare wood to Habitat for Humanity ReStores.
 Sell scrap metal to a scrap metal yard.

-How to Recycle Vinyl (bulk PVC)
+Vinyl (bulk PVC)

-How to Recycle Vinyl Records
+Vinyl Records

-Giving your vinyl records to friends or family, or donating to secondhand stores are the best options for disposal; plus, it feels good to share music!
+Giving your vinyl records to friends or family or donating to secondhand stores are the best options for disposal; plus, it feels good to share music!

-How to Recycle Water Vehicles
+Water Vehicles

 Goodwill accepts boats, jet skis, kayaks, and canoes!